About Us

 I also facilitate a walking group every Wednesday, a writing group on Wednesday afternoons and an online writing group on Thursdays.
 I also do other online groups from time to time.

 My background is in psychiatric nursing.
 I also worked for ten years as an outreach worker for a refuge in Wales.
 I was on a committee in the lord chancellor’s department in London, which was making guidelines for child contact in domestic abuse situations.
-I had many other jobs mainly supporting people, including working in the old Tralee Women’s resource Centre.
+I had many other jobs mainly supporting people, including working in the old Tralee Women’s Resource Centre.

 Dee